MY JOURNEY FROM FANATICISM

 Suddenly, we sat up, alert and enlightened by this epiphany.
 We discussed what we had just heard from God.
 We began to feel free and relieved.
 We dried our eyes and went to go get our lunch.
 And we have never been fanatical since then.

-That September 1973, as we sat in a morning service at the Fresno, CA, campmeeting, we again heard God speak to each of us.
+Later, that September 1973, as we sat in a morning service at the Fresno, CA, campmeeting, we again heard God speak to each of us.
 I turned to Segatha and said, “I’ve got something to tell you when church is over.”
 She replied, “I’ve got something to tell you, too.”
 When we got together, it was the same message: “I want you to leave LA!”
 We discussed this with Bro Trotter, who also pastored this congregation, and the three of us agreed that God wanted us to move to Fresno.
 Three months later, I quit my lucrative computer programming job in aerospace (told you I was radical!), and in January 1974, we began a 16-year stint ministering under Bro Trotter as assistant pastor, youth pastor, worship leader, Christian school co-founder and administrator, and several other formal and informal jobs and positions.

 Because Bro Trotter was a prophet-teacher, it turned out that my gifting was also prophet-teaching (I didn’t realize it at the time), so it was critical for me to be in Fresno during that time to receive the invaluable mentoring only he could offer.
 He was an amazing man of God!
 Through my experiences—and, man, were they dramatic! —it was there that I grew in leaps and bounds in every area of spiritual life, and there I was transformed into the servant of God He meant for me to be.
 “I wouldn’t take nothing for my journey now!”
 Thanks be to God!